Skip to content

 To reorder an element's output connections, you must do it in Play Mode.

-Customizing connections
+Customize connections

-Connection color theme
+Change color theme

 To change a connection's color theme, right-click the connection and select one of the available colors from the menu.

-Connection type
+Change type

-Arcweave supports three connection styles:
+Arcweave supports three connection types:

 • Bezier (default): Smooth curve